Scroll to content

 Homework:

-Can you practise saying the rhyme and using the actions for the different types of weather?
+1. Can you practise saying the rhyme and include some actions?

 Focus Tasks